 Here are the steps on how to pasteurize your apple juice:

-- Pour the fresh juice into a pan or pot that has extra space.
+- Pour the fresh juice into a pan (a large and firm saute pan will do) or pot that has extra space.

 - Keep the heat high, keep stirring until the liquid starts to simmer.